Neil Patel

 3. Google started using HTTPS as a ranking signal back in 2014.

-Now you know why you should upgrade, here’s how to fix it.
+Now you know why you should upgrade from HTTPS, here’s how to do it:

-• Get an SSL certificate from a free or paid provider.
+• Get an SSL certificate from a free or premium provider.

-• Once you have your certificate, install it on your server.
+• Install your certificate on your server.
 The exact process varies depending on your server software, but most servers make it fairly straightforward.

 • That’s it!
 Once you install your SSL certificate, visitors to your website can see an ‘HTTPS’ in the URL, and their browser will show a lock icon.

 There are plenty of misunderstandings around duplicate content, so let’s clear one thing up: Google doesn’t ‘punish’ duplicates.
-However, if you’ve got an e-commerce store, you probably have multiple listings that are the same.
-For example, item descriptions or user guides.
+However, if you’ve got an e-commerce store, you probably have multiple listings that are the same, like item descriptions or user guides.

-In this case, the search engines don’t always know which page to index, and may index the wrong one.
+In this case, search engines won’t always know which page to index, and may index the wrong one.

 That’s not ideal, but there’s a quick solution.
 Free content checkers like Siteliner and ScreamingFrog check for duplicate content.